LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Need help?
 [Join Lawnchair on Discord](https://discord.com/invite/3x8qNWxgGZ).

 ### TL;DR
 The canvas is `192×192px`.
 The content area for most icons are `160×160px`, but `154×154px` for the squares.
 No fill, the stroke width is `12px`.
-The shapes should be black `#000` with rounded ends and joins.
+All shapes should be black `#000` with rounded ends and joins.
 Round 90° angles by `6-32px`.
 Maintain visual balance.
 Simplify details, but don't lose recognizability.
 Provide original and localized names, so the icons can be found.

 It's better to make few high-quality icons than many crappy ones and waste the reviewer's time on comments and your own on fixes.